threnjen/threnjen.github.io/_posts/2021-04-27-i_have_a_model_how_do_i_use_new_data_beginning_data_science_part_2.markdown

 * Ordinal data, where higher is better.
 I need to make sure I leave myself excellent documentation on these entries so that I know what the numbers mean when I come back to this model.
 This data will also be transformed and standardized.
 ```
 # The description here is: Overall property condition
-# The choices here are: Poor, Okay, Average, Good, Excellent
+# The choices here are: Poor, Okay, Average, Good, Excellent range 1-5
 # provide examples to indicate that this variable indicates property repair/maintenance level, not quality of materials
 condition = 3

 # Give examples within each category so they can make a best guess.
 Ex.
 Low Quality - Linoleum >20 yrs old, Laminate counters
 # ex. continued - Very High Quality - crown moulding, solid slab granite.
-# provide examples to allow proper selection of grade
+# provide examples to allow proper selection of grade range 1-10
 grade = 5
 ```